 - The US Government classified the Polar Bear under its Endangered Species Act (ESA).

 - The polar bear was upgraded from Least Concern to Vulnerable by the the IUCN Polar Bear Specialist Group, based on the likelihood of a decline in the total global polar bear population of more than 30% within the next 35 to 50 years.

 - Today, polar bears are among the few large carnivores that are still found in roughly their original habitat and range--and in some places, in roughly their natural numbers.

 - Although most of the world's 19 populations have returned to healthy numbers, there are differences between the populations.
 Some are stable, some seem to be increasing, and some are decreasing due to various pressures.
-A 2011 study found that 7 of 19 populations were declining.
+As of 2013, 5 of 19 populations were in decline.